Tutorial

 acc = sklearn.metrics.accuracy_score(y_true, y_pred)

-If the model made a total of 530/550 correct predictions for the Positive class, compared to just 5/50 for the Negative class, then the total accuracy is (530 + 5) / 600 = 0.8917.
+If the model made 530/550 correct predictions for the Positive class, compared to just 5/50 for the Negative class, then the total accuracy is (530 + 5) / 600 = 0.8917.
 This means the model is 89.17% accurate.
-With that in mind, you might think that for any sample (regardless of its class) the model is likely to make a correct prediction 89.17% of the time.
-This is not valid, especially when you consider the Negative class for which the model performed badly.
+With that in mind, for any sample (regardless of its class), the model will likely make a correct prediction 89.17% of the time.
+This is not valid, especially when considering the Negative class for which the model performed badly.

 Precision